24th Michigan Infantry Regiment: Service

 Thereafter, the 24th participated in the rest of the Army of the Potomac's campaigns and battles, participating in the Overland Campaign, being heavily engaged at both the Battle of the Wilderness and the Battle of Spotsylvania Court House, with Colonel Morrow being wounded in the Wilderness and Lieutenant Colonel William Wight would take command through the rest of the Overland Campaign except for the latter portion of the Battle of Spotsylvania Court House when he was sick and led by Albert M. Edwards, by then a major, until he was forced to resign to his wounds he sustained at Gettysburg, with command of the Regiment once again falling on Albert M. Edwards, who was promoted to Lieutenant Colonel with Captain William Hutchinson being promoted to Major and Edwards would be the commander of the regiment until December, 1864 when Colonel Morrow would return and then would become commander once again when Morrow was promoted to Brevet Brigadier General.
-The 24th after the Overland Campaign would participate in the Petersburg Campaign, participating in various battles during the siege such as the Battle of Weldon Railroad and the Battle of Peeble’s Farm but was not present at Appomattox because it had been reassigned to Camp Butler (Illinois) in Illinois two months earlier after the Battle of Hatcher's Run.
+The 24th after the Overland Campaign would participate in the Petersburg Campaign, participating in various battles during the siege such as the Battle of Globe Tavern, Battle of Boydton Plank Road, and the Battle of Peebles’ Farm in a supporting capacity but was not present at Appomattox because it had been reassigned to Camp Butler (Illinois) in Illinois two months earlier after participating in the Battle of Hatcher's Run.

 The regiment was selected as an escort at the funeral of President Abraham Lincoln.

 The regiment was mustered out on June 30, 1865.

 The 24th Michigan on their 5th line of defense on the 1st day of the Battle of Gettysburg, showing Colonel Morrow holding the regimental national colors before being wounded.